ChrisWang00726/ChrisWang00726/README.md

 My main tech stack is React, TypeScript, FastAPI, and PostgreSQL.

-Recently, I participated in a startup competition ICONIQ, and my teammate and I were selected as finalists for our AI Meeting Agent [Wanore](https://wanore.vercel.app/).
+Recently, I participated in a startup competition ICONIQ, and my team selected as a finalist for our AI Meeting Agent [Wanore](https://wanore.vercel.app/).

 Hobbies: fencing, gym, and guitar